Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 1

 Kraken vs. Stars Predictions for Tuesday

-Our projections model for this game predicts a final score of Stars 4, Kraken 2.
+Our projection model for this matchup expects a final score of Stars 4, Kraken 2.

 - Moneyline Pick: Stars (-195)